Lexington Winter Invitational

 Actually do impact calculus, why is aff ground more important than preserving limits and vice versa?

 Going to explain your theory of power and WHY it is true will go a long way for me.
 Throwing around buzzwords assuming I know what they mean will only leave me confused.
+It would also be helpful if there is a clear explanation for what your theory of power implies for the debate.

 The best links to me are when teams use a thesis level claim of power to create links that show how the aff actually plays out with an impact.